GSSparks/lintinel/README.md

 GPLv3

 ## Credits
-Built by Gary Sparks, with inspiration from DevOps pipelines, AI assistants, and all the great open source linting tools that came before us.
+Built by Gary Sparks, with inspiration from DevOps pipelines, AI assistants, and all the great open source linting tools that came before.